ibercode/aws-serverless-cqrs-pattern-java/README.md

 ## Description
-## The command query responsibility segregation (CQRS) pattern implemented in Java using SAM
+## A Java implementation of the command query responsibility segregation (CQRS) pattern using AWS Serverless

-This is a Java implementation of the CQRS pattern.
+This is a Java implementation of the CQRS pattern using AWS Serverless and AWS Serverless Application Model SAM.

+For this implementation we have used the architecture created by Rodolfo Jr. Cerrada (AWS), Dmitry Gulin (AWS), and Tabby Ward (AWS)

 Reference: https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/decompose-monoliths-into-microservices-by-using-cqrs-and-event-sourcing.html?did=pg_card&trk=pg_card

+The SAM template contains all the information to deploy AWS resources(three Lambda functions and two DynamoDB table) and also the permission required by these service to communicate.

+You will be able to create and delete the CloudFormation stack using the CLI commands.

+The CQRS pattern separates responsibilities of the command and query models.
+For more details about this pattern see https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/decompose-monoliths-into-microservices-by-using-cqrs-and-event-sourcing.html?did=pg_card&trk=pg_card

+This is fully functional example implemented in Java 11.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.